-Broken heart syndrome is usually diagnosed in an emergency or hospital setting, since most people with the condition have symptoms identical to a heart attack.
+Broken heart syndrome is usually diagnosed in an emergency or hospital setting.

-- Any symptoms you're experiencing, and how long you've had them.
+- Any symptoms you're having, and how long you've had them.

 - Your important personal information, including any major stresses, such as the death of a loved one, or recent life changes, such as the loss of a job.

-- Your personal and family medical history, including other health problems that you or your close relatives have had, such as diabetes, high cholesterol or heart disease.
-It's also helpful for your doctor to know about any prescription and over-the-counter medications you're taking.
+- Your personal and family medical history, including health conditions such as diabetes, high cholesterol or heart disease.

-- Any recent trauma to your chest that may have caused an internal injury, such as a broken rib or pinched nerve.
+- Any recent injury to your chest that may have caused damage inside the body, such as a broken rib or pinched nerve.